oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

 ## AWS, Kubernetes, and Spring Boot Microservice is done!

 In this project you deployed a JHipster microservice to AWS EKS.
-You used the AWS CLI to create the Kubernetes resources, and you used `kubectl` to deploy the applications to the kkubernetes pods.
+You used the AWS CLI to create the Kubernetes resources, and you used `kubectl` to deploy the applications to the Kubernetes pods.
 You also used Okta as an OAuth 2.0 and OIDC provider to secure the microservice.
 Finally, you properly encrypted all of the sensitive configuration values using a combination of JHipster registry encryption, Kubernetes secrets, and `kubeseal`.

 This project is based on two of Matt Raible's tutorials, which were helpful for me when I was writing it.